olvlvl/com.olvlvl.www/_articles/20151029-constants-array-keys.md

 $record = Record::from([ 'id' => 123 ]);
 ```

-For all these reasons I recommend to use constants such as `ROUTE_ID` and `ARTICLE_ID`.
-Your lovely
+For all these reasons I recommend the use of constants such as `ROUTE_ID` and `ARTICLE_ID`.
+Your
-IDE will help you avoid misspells, and will even warn you when a constant is marked as deprecated.
+lovely IDE will help you avoid misspells, and will even warn you when a constant is marked as
-But instead of defining constants in some namespace, I prefer to define them in classes or
+deprecated.
+But instead of defining constants in some namespace, I prefer to define them in classes
-interfaces with a clear purpose.
-For instance, I'd use constants such as `RouteDefinition::ID` and
+or interfaces with a clear purpose.
+For instance, I'd use constants such as `RouteDefinition::ID`
-`Article::ID`.
+and `Article::ID`.

 Consider the following route definition, using strings to define keys and some special values.